AaronIceLin/spring-emberj-aaron-frontend/README.md

 # spring-emberj-aaron-frontend

 This application mainly focus on how to connect Spring with Ember.
+EmberJs framework is used to create UI.
 You can show all users in the list, and you can also add, edit, and delete user.
-EmberJs framework is used to create UI, and Spring is used on the backend to create RESTful Web Services GET, POST, PATCH, and DELETE operations.

 ## Prerequisites